9-k/Electron-Cutout-to-STL/README.md

 # Introduction
 In response to our clinic's interest in making an electron cutout factor library, I created these two scripts to transform cutouts in the Varian Eclipse Treatment Planning System into .STL files.
 These form negatives about which Cerrobend (Wood's metal) can be poured, forming the prescribed cutout.
 This decreases opportunity for error (such as incorrect cutout printing distance, incorrect styrofoam cutout shape, incorrect cutout placement in frame), while requiring less hands-on time from the dosimetrist or physicist (just set it and let it print autonomously)!
+This script is designed only for Varian-style electron cutout frames - sorry Elekta users!

 The first script, a read-only (no script approval needed - yay!) script in Eclipse, converts the cutouts in Eclipse into an .SVG file and adds a printing base and two indexing arms.
 The second script, a macro in FreeCAD, converts the .SVG file into a .STL.
 No user experience with FreeCAD is needed.

 Most 6x6 and 10x10 prints are complete in under 2 hours.
-With the correct STL and printer settings, a 25x25 large scar boost negative will print in 7 hours (overnight).
+With the correct STL and printer settings, a 25x25 diagonal large scar boost mold will print in 7 hours (overnight).

 # Required Software
 1. Varian Eclipse